dallind34/Data-Science-Blog/_posts/2022-08-01-sample-post.md

 ## Adding Images
 *In the examples below, if your image ends with `.png` or `.JPEG`, use the appropriate extension instead of `.jpg`.*

 Images for the blog will generally but put into the `assets/images` folder.
-(You can also create a subfolder for images, but you will need to include the subfolder name in the reference link.)
+(You can also create a subfolder for images, but youwill need to include the subfolder name in the reference link.)

 Markdown syntax for including images is `![Fig Name](path/to/image)`.
 For example:
 ```